-The National School Transportation Association hosts its annual Capitol Hill Bus-In this week for school bus contractor members to bring concerns to Congress members in Washington, D.C.
+The National School Transportation Association hosts its annual Capitol Hill Bus-In this week for school bus contractor members to bring concerns to members of Congress in Washington, D.C.

 Approximately 50 representatives from different school bus contractor companies will have the chance to meet one-on-one with legislators, to address issues that are specific to the industry.
 The event started Tuesday with a briefing from NSTA’s government relations firm, Prime Policy Group, and continues Wednesday.